 Debts and Income of a Spouse Not Considered In Arizona Child Support Modification

 Once the court enters a final divorce decree, a parent wishing to modify it must show changed circumstances.
-The changes described must be material and continuing.
+The changes described must be material and be continuing.
 Does the fact that an unemployed parent finds a job qualify as a material change?
 What if the parents discussed this possibility when they negotiated a divorce settlement?
 The Arizona Court of Appeals considered these issues in Jorgensen v.
 Jorgensen, 640 P.2d 202 (1981).

 Facts and Background